mcaveety/FBLA-Tourism-Search/README.md

 Filtering Data

--[ ] Create .json filter for searching
+-[x] Create .json filter for searching

--[ ] Create search method using HTML form inputs
+-[x] Create search method using HTML form inputs

  ***

 HTML Page Formatting

--[ ] Finalize HTML form so the inputs are relevant to the .json data
+-[x] Finalize HTML form so the inputs are relevant to the .json data

--[ ] Format HTML page

--[ ] Reset button?
-Live search (no submit button needed)?
+-[ ] Display search parameters after form submission (see filter.displayTypes())

+-[ ] Create page header in base.html

+-[ ] Use CSS to make table look nice